MDAnalysis/UGM2023/hackathon/mdakits/README.md

 [turning your code into an MDAKit](https://mdakits.mdanalysis.org/makingakit.html).

 If you have an idea but don't yet have code (or it's a work-in-progress) - that's also awesome!
-Here is your oppurtunity to get things rolling.
+Here is your opportunity to get things rolling.

 In both cases, we welcome you to suggest your idea ahead of the hackathon for discussion and to find others willing to help make your Kit a reality.